 To apply to the housing register, please visit the Moving with Dacorum website

 If you are accepted then you will be allocated a number of points depending on your circumstances.
 This is explained in our Housing Allocations Policy (see below).
 Properties are offered based on housing need.
 We represent housing need by awarding points.

-Changes to our Housing Allocations Policy
+Housing Allocations Policy

 For more information, download our Bedroom standards leaflet (PDF 508KB).